opitzconsulting/ui-frontend-integration/ng-micro-frontends-1/README.md

 # ng-micro-frontends-1

-Prototyp to show, how you can build an Angular Micro Application by using Angular Elements.
+Prototyp to show how you can build an Angular Micro Application using Angular Elements.

 ## first steps